Last Updated: April 26, 2026

 • The Nuance: This requirement is only met if licensed medical personnel (RN, CRNP, PA) are physically present with the patient during the call.

 • The Trap: A Licensed Professional Counselor (LPC) or social worker does not count.
-A Direct-to-Consumer (DTC) model where the patient is alone at home is non-compliant in Alabama.
+A direct-to-consumer model where the patient is alone at home is non-compliant in Alabama.

 3. New York & Texas: The New Battlegrounds

 • New York (May 2025): Finalized a rule requiring an in-person medical evaluation prior to prescribing controlled substances.
-New York telehealth exceptions are now extremely limited, effectively codifying pre-pandemic standards regardless of federal extensions.
+Exceptions are now extremely limited, effectively codifying pre-pandemic standards regardless of federal extensions.

 • Texas: Adopts a hybrid approach.
-Texas telehealth exceptions generally apply only if the patient is an established patient seen by the physician within the last 90 days, specifically for chronic pain treatment.
+Telehealth prescribing for controlled substances generally applies only if the patient is an established patient seen by the physician within the last 90 days, specifically for chronic pain treatment.

-On January 17, 2025, the DEA unveiled the proposed "Special Registration" for telemedicine.
-Many hoped this would preempt state restrictions, but our analysis suggests otherwise.
+On January 17, 2025, the DEA unveiled a proposed "Special Registration" for telemedicine.
+Many hoped this would preempt state restrictions, but the proposal falls short of that.

 The "50% Rule"